The urgent need for sustainable digital design

 - Optimization strategies like image compression can cut energy use by up to 90%

-What is Sustainable UX Design?
+What is sustainable UX design?

-Sustainable UX is the practice of designing digital products that minimize environmental impact throughout their entire lifecycle—from initial development through daily use to end-of-life.
+Sustainable UX is the practice of designing digital products that minimize environmental impact throughout their entire lifecycle, from initial development through daily use to end-of-life.

 It extends traditional user-centered design to embrace environment-centered and humanity-centered approaches.

-Three Pillars of Sustainable UX
+Three pillars of sustainable UX

 Ecological sustainability focuses on reducing carbon footprint through efficient code, optimized assets, and green infrastructure choices.
 Social sustainability emphasizes inclusive, accessible design that serves diverse users and extends product utility.
 Economic sustainability ensures long-term viability through modular design approaches and backward compatibility.

-How It Differs from Traditional UX
+How it differs from traditional UX

 Traditional UX focuses primarily on user needs and business goals.
 Sustainable UX adds environmental responsibility as a core design constraint, asking not just "Does this work for users?" but "What's the environmental cost of this interaction?"